rendeirolab/LazySlide/README.md

 ## Contributing

 We welcome contributions from the community.
-Please refer to our [CONTRIBUTING.md](contributing guide) for guidelines on how to contribute.
+Please refer to our [contributing guide](CONTRIBUTING.md) for guidelines on how to contribute.

 ## Licence